khush-1629/E-learning/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, fork the repository, make your changes, and submit a pull request.

+## Note
+- Loading may take some time due to using free sevice on Render Platform to deploy the web application.

 ## License
 This project is licensed under the [MIT License](LICENSE).